 Let’s think about that for a moment.
 Gone is the chance meeting and instead, we are inundated with so many more matches and choice, then, the human physical element has gone and instead we are caught up in the frenzy of online, faceless matches.
 During most of our online musing, we are always looking for more information and better sources in our quest for perfection.
 What damage is this seemingly endless pool of matches doing to our expectations of a relationship or a potential partner?

 In a study by IDEA (Internet dating Executive Alliance) the main consensus was that this ‘endless pool’ was leading to a feeling of expandability.
 Why stick it out in a relationship which is starting to crack when we have so much more dopamine filled choice out there, ‘Why settle or stick it out when it’s so much easier and more fun, to look elsewhere?’

 There is one thing technology and our love life have in common – Control.
 When using technology in many aspects of life we have gained an element of control.

-In the past we would be hurt but could disengage from a loved one physically.
-We may be in the same social circle but once we had decided to step away, we didn’t have access to what they were up to; how their life was going or if they were seeing someone else.
-What affect does this one way mirror into a past loved ones life have on us?
+In the past, we would be hurt but could disengage from a loved one physically.
+We may be in the same social circle but once we had decided to step away, we didn?t have access to what they were up to; how their life was going or if they were seeing someone else.
+What effect does this one-way mirror into a past loved ones life have on us?

 If you like this please read: